Indicator Protocol Dashboard (Beta)

 This section provides instructions for enabling and configuring the Indicator Protocol dashboard.

 Enable the Indicator Protocol runtime config add-on for BOSH Director.
-See Enable the Indicator Protocol Add-on.
+For more information, see Enable the Indicator Protocol Add-on below.

 Register an indicator document.
-See Register an Indicator Document.
+For more information, see Register an Indicator Document below.

 To enable the Indicator Protocol dashboard, you must enable a global BOSH Director runtime config add-on for Indicator Protocol.
 The BOSH Director applies runtime config changes to each deployment during the next BOSH deploy.